Yoric/ronin-time-bureaucrats/the-time-deck.md

 Also, let's add some flavor/plot hook based on the illustration: "_On the other side of the chasm, you barely see the outline of something that looks like a round statue head, facing you.
 It appears that the statue is winking at you._"

 Oh, wait a second.
 A round statue head?
 While being hunted by Pac-Man Ghosts?
-This just has to be Pac-Man.
-Here you go, you just got a new plot hook.
+This just has to be Pac-Man!
+Here you go, you have a new plot hook for free.

 For the moment, the Pac-Man Ghosts are arriving, so it's time for the Crew to do something!